MINOR IN SOCIAL ENTREPRENEURSHIP

 The Entrepreneurship Minor with a concentration in Social Entrepreneurship prepares students to launch or work within innovative, financially-sustainable non-profits, world-changing for profits and a range of hybrids in between including venture philanthropy, public-private partnerships, and impact investing,

 The minor is open to all students who have completed or are enrolled in the startup course (ENTP 1010).
 Enrollment in the minor is determined by a short application process.
 Acceptance into and declaration of the minor do not guarantee enrollment in the courses or completion of the minor.
 All courses are offered on a space-available basis.

 Applications are opened twice a year - in the middle of the fall semester and the middle of the spring semester.
-The application is now open and is due April 9.
-The application can be accessed here.
+The application is now closed and will be opened Fall 2018.

 Only a single course may be counted towards both the fulfillment of the Entrepreneurship Minor and the fulfillment of a student's major degree program(s).